SJYuCNEL/Cauchy-Schwarz-Transfer-Entropy/README.md

 -->

 # Cauchy-Schwarz-Transfer-Entropy
 This repository serves as the supplementary material for our paper *Cauchy-Schwarz Divergence Transfer Entropy*.
-It provides detailed mathematical proofs, experimental details, and comparisons of causal networks generated using different methods.

 Please review the [supplementary material](link-to-supplementary-material-folder) folder, which contains detailed mathematical proofs, experimental details, and comparisons of causal networks generated using different methods.